nextgis/docs_ngmobile/source/editing.rst

    Line editing toolbar.

-   The numbers are: 1 - finish editing; 2 - cancel editing; 3 - add new line; 4 - delete line; 5 - delete vertex;  6 - move vertex to the center of screen; 7 - move vertex to current location; 8 - edit attributes.
+   The numbers indicate: 1 - Quit Edit mode; 2 - Cancel editing; 3 - Add new line; 4 - Delete line; 5 - Delete vertex;  6 - Move vertex to the center of screen; 7 - Move vertex to current location; 8 - Edit attributes.

-New line will appear in the center of the screen .
-One vertex of line which can be moved is highlighted in red and has an arrow icon (see :numref:`ngmobile_creating_lines_pic`).
+New line will appear in the center of the screen, with one of its vertexes highlighted in red and with arrow icon (see :numref:`ngmobile_creating_lines_pic`).

 .. figure:: _static/creating_lines.png
    :name: ngmobile_creating_lines_pic